itschrislow/awesome-stuff/CONTRIBUTING.md

 3. Create resource table with appropriate columns and links
 4. Set `draft: false` when list is ready to publish

+Note: Tables should be sorted alphabetically by the first column

 ### I want to update an existing list

 This section guides you through updating an existing list of resources.
 Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions 🔎.